WELCOME TO THE JUNGLE: St. Helens boys' basketball stays perfect at home

 Milwaukie coach Don Law earned a technical foul for too vigorously arguing a foul call as Falk made a pair of free throws and Joe Rea hit both technical free throws, but Stradley swished a 3-pointer from the deep left shoulder, finished a three-point play and kept his side close at the half, 41-32.

-Senior wing Aaron Talley sank a triple from the top with a shooter's sway and forced a Lions timeout at 49-43 in the third quarter, and junior post Dustin Stradley's shot fake and three-point play shrank St. Helens' lead to 51-50.
+Senior wing Aaron Talley sank a triple from the top with a shooter's sway and forced a St. Helens timeout at 49-43 in the third quarter, and junior post Dustin Stradley's shot fake and three-point play shrank the Lions' lead to 51-50.

-Drake Dow drew a pair of free throws on a shot from the charity stripe with .3 left in the third, however, made good on both and the Lions stayed ahead 53-50 into the fourth.
+Dow drew a pair of free throws on a shot from the charity stripe with .3 left in the third, however, made good on both and St. Helens stayed ahead 53-50 into the fourth.

 Falk muscled up in the paint between Dylan Stradley and senior post Marcel Nemarundwe for a 69-59 lead inside of two minutes left, and the Mustangs could not recover.